bdadam/bdadam.com/src/content/blog/comparison-helper-for-handlebars.md

 ```

 ## Update
-As Eugene Mirotin pointed out, this solution could be much DRYer, so here is an improved variant of the code which does the same:
+As Eugene Mirotin pointed out, this solution could be much DRYer, so here is an improved variant of the code which does the same thing:
 ```JavaScript
 (function() {
     function checkCondition(v1, operator, v2) {